 Experience & Training

-PhD Candidate, Doctorate of Clinical Psychology with Emphasis in Depth Psychology, Pacifica Graduate Institute
+PhD Candidate - Doctorate of Clinical Psychology with Emphasis in Depth Psychology, Pacifica Graduate Institute

 MA, Clinical Psychology, Pacifica Graduate Institute